steam3d/help.magicpods.app/docs/features/airoha-earbuds-keys.md

 ## Right AirPod press and hold

+Sets the action when you press and hold the stem of an AirPod Pro.

 | Option                        | Description |
 | ----------------------------- | ----------- |
 | Voice assistant               | —           |